 Furthermore, always remember that God has called you to love His church—not merely His mature church, but His immature church, as well.
 Moreover, a call to ministry is a call to bleed.

-Here are 10 things to remember if you enter pastoral ministry.
+Here are 10 things to remember if you enter pastoral care ministry.

 10. Not everyone will like you.

 9. You will make people angry regardless of how godly you handle yourself; it comes with the position.

 8. You will feel like a failure often, and when you do appear to succeed, the fruit that is produced cannot be accredited to you.
 God alone gives the increase (1 Cor.
 3:7).
 Thus, there is little “sense of accomplishment in ministry” that you may be accustomed to in other vocations.

 7. You will fight legalism and liberalism, along with laziness, ignorance, tradition and opposition.
 Yet, your greatest enemy will be your own heart (Jer.
 17:9).